aws-solutions-library-samples/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

 ### Security

 This solution uses [PrivateLink Interface Endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html) within the Private Subnets so that [Nat Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) are not required to reach the ECS Services.
 External access to this solution is only possible via the external or internal load balancers.
-NLBs currently cannot have [Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html) applied to them, however you can work with your AWS account team to enable this feature!
+NLBs can now have [Security Groups](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-security-groups.html) applied to them (this solution doesn't create these and uses the NGINX layer3 protection mechanisms instead - detailed below)

-This solution does not require this advanced feature to provide layer-3 protection.
 The Target Groups for the load balancers have the `proxy_protocol_v2.enabled` attribute set such that the true IP source is passed to the NGINX targets.
 Within the [nginx.conf](/Dockerfiles/nginx/nginx.conf) the `Server{}` declaration for both the `Http` and `Stream` modules have their listeners set to accept the proxy protocol header `..listen % proxy_protocol..` By setting this, both modules can import the [ipcontrol.conf](/Dockerfiles/nginx/ipcontrol.conf) access list, which lists the source IP addresses that can connect to the proxy targets.

 The following rule entries permit ALL RFC1918 networks to connect to the proxy service (including traffic from the load balancer nodes) whilst dropping everything else.
 Once you know where your traffic will be originating from outside of the VPC (which could include external clouds or networks), simply modify this file as appropriate with a suitable allow statement.